OxygenCobalt/Auxio/info/FAQ.md

 I could possibly extend edge-to-edge support to those versions, but it would take awhile.

+## Why doesnt edge-to-edge work when my phone is in landscape?

+The way insets work when a *phone* (Not a tablet) is in landscape mode is somewhat broken, making it extremely hard (if not impossible) to get edge-to-edge working.
+Therefore its mostly disabled.

 ## How can I contribute/report issues?

 Open an [Issue](https://github.com/OxygenCobalt/Auxio/issues) or a [Pull Request](https://github.com/OxygenCobalt/Auxio/pulls), please note the [Contribution Guidelines](../.github/CONTRIBUTING.md) and [Accepted Additions](ADDITIONS.md).

-## Does this app keep/send any information about myself or my device.
+## Does this app keep/send any information about myself or my device?

-Never.
-There's no need.
-Auxio can't even access the internet.
+Auxio does not log any information about the device or its owner, and it has no internet access to send that information off in the first place.